Frequently Asked Questions

 Please note that we do sometimes need to close the maze if we have experienced heavy rainfall as the ground becomes slippery and unsafe.
 The ground can be uneven and therefore unsuitable for some makes of pushchair/buggy.

 Please do not pick the corn in the Maize Maze.
 It is not edible!
-The PYO Sweetcorn is located behind the Cherry Orchard.

 How does the Pumpkin Patch work?

 Pumpkins can be seen growing in our fields throughout the summer months until they are harvested and added to our Pumpkin Patch for sale in October.
 We ask that nobody picks the pumpkins whilst they are still growing in the fields.
 You can then come along to our Pumpkin Patch and select your pumpkins and pay for them at the PYO counter where they are weighed and priced according to weight.